sayeedajmal/Bank-Application/README.md

 # BANKING APPLICATION FOR WINDOWS AND LINUX

-- This is A Banking Application Developed by @SAYEEDAJMAL.

-- This Application will run on Localhost Server with the help of Mysql Databvase.
+- This Application will run on Localhost Server with the help of Mysql Database.
 And Also Designed for Embadded Database.

 ## BRANCHES